jonascarpay/apecs/examples/Shmup.md

 can also compile it directly with GHC and run the game.
 The arrow keys move you, space shoots, escape quits.
-If you have any questions or suggestions while working through this tutorial, don’t hesitate to create an issue, or drop by the Gitter chat room.
+If you have any questions or suggestions while working through this tutorial, don’t hesitate to create an issue or send a message.

 Let’s start at the top.
 Apecs’ type-level machinery tends to effect a large number of pragma’s.
 Don’t worry, GHC will happily let you know if